KalmeMarq/bso/README.md

 BSOJsonWriter - writes BSO in json format

+BSOReader - it has methods to read BSO from a DataInput or InputStream

 Both Writers allow to set the indentation and style (minify, spaced minify and beautify).

 ## How to write :)